- Self-Directed Accounts

 - Why Equity Trust

 Ohio resident David had grown frustrated during the past few years after having a couple of potential real estate investments fall through due to a lack of funding.

-In the fall of 2016, another opportunity presented itself.
+Recently, another opportunity presented itself.
 David learned of a pre-foreclosure property nearby that was being auctioned off.
 He knew that being able to make a cash purchase would increase his chances of winning the bid.

 This time, David was ready.
 Through research and discussions with his financial advisor, he learned that he had the funding to purchase the property.
 He could purchase it in his retirement fund.